-Disturbing videos and reports on the social media have been doing the rounds exposing the various deficiencies in COVID designated public hospitals in Mumbai.
-Print media has also published news items about nurses having quit their jobs at hospitals or just stopped reporting for work abruptly.
-State authorities have cracked the whip and threatened disciplinary action against erring doctors and nurses to get them to report for work.
+Print media has also reported about 200 nurses from Kerala having quit their jobs at Mumbai hospitals and other nurses having abruptly stopped reporting for work.
+State authorities have cracked the whip and threatened disciplinary action against erring doctors and nurses to get them to report for work (6).

 Such a threatening posture does gross injustice to the already battered health workers especially in the public health system, who continue to work against all odds, putting their own lives at stake.
-Threatening action such as termination of services, delaying payment or deducting their salary when they are working round the clock in such vulnerable times will only demoralize them further and is more likely to exacerbate the problem than solve it.
+Threatening punitive measures when they are working round the clock in such vulnerable times will only demoralize them further and is more likely to exacerbate the problem than solve it.
 Recently, doctors have threatened to go on strike for non-payment of salaries for the last two- three months.

-Such an emerging situation raises several ethical dilemmas.
-Can the state compel health workers to work, without first ensuring safe working conditions to discharge their duties?
-Paucity of protective gear, risk of assault, long working hours due to inadequate staff are all taking a toll on the health and lives of the health workers.
-While the workers have gone full throttle into the war against the virus, their efforts are being watered down by the demanding and inhuman treatment of the authorities, who instead of supporting them with real time assistance are goading them to breaking point.
-Is the state justified in endangering the lives of health workers while absolving itself of the responsibility of protecting them, while they are at work?
-Can the state be complacent in its responsibility to support the heath workers, while expecting them to do their jobs?
-To what extent can the life of health workers in the line of duty be compromised, in order to protect the life of the victims of the pandemic?
-To what extent can the right of the patient to get treatment be prioritised over the right of the health worker to safe working conditions?
-Does the personal call of duty ‘to serve the sick’ override all considerations including the safety of their own lives?
-Is it ethical on the part of the doctors to give a call for a strike in such distressing times, overlooking their own right to be paid their dues on time?
-Should there be a trade-off between the lives of those affected during the pandemic and that of the health workers in the first place and should the state not be held accountable for its own failings?
-Is it ethical/ right on the part of the authorities to threaten them with action, in their frustration at not being able to handle the crisis, which is partly of their own making?
+Such an emerging situation raises several ethical questions.

+1. Can the state compel health workers to work, without first ensuring safe working conditions?
+While it is the foremost duty of doctors and nurses to care, effective delivery of healthcare services presupposes safety of health workers.
+The crisis would only aggravate if the lives of health workers were to be compromised.

+2.Is the state justified in endangering the lives of health workers while absolving itself of the responsibility of protecting them, while they are at work?

+3.To what extent can the right of the patient to get treatment be prioritised over the right of the health worker to safe working conditions in the interest of society?

+4.Does the personal call ‘to serve the sick’ override all considerations including the safety of their own lives?

+5.Is it ethical on the part of the doctors to give a call for a strike in such a crisis situation, overlooking their own right to be paid their dues on time?

+6. Are the authorities justified in threatening them with action, in their frustration at not being able to handle the crisis, which is partly of their own making?
 Expenditure on public health system has never exceeded 2 percent of the GDP, with persistent demands to increase it falling on deaf ears over several decades.
-After years of protest by doctors and nurses, it took a pandemic to approve the Epidemic Diseases (Amendment) Ordinance, 2020, which seeks to protect healthcare professionals from attacks, making them cognizable and non-bailable offences.
-These are questions that need to be addressed so as not to compromise the rights of the health workers on the grounds that they have opted for such service out of their own volition.
-Survival and recovery of those affected hinges on the support provided to the health workers in the fight against the pandemic.
+After years of protest by doctors and nurses, it took a pandemic to approve the Epidemic Diseases (Amendment) Ordinance, 2020,(7) which seeks to protect healthcare professionals from attacks, making them cognizable and non-bailable offences.